uscore2/uscore2.github.io/downloads.md

 ### EFDRR, Rome, 21st November 2018 Masterclass Presentations

+Below you will find the presentation files from the Uscore2 EFDRR Masterclass in order of their appearance on the agenda.
+The session took place at 14:30 in the Pininfarina Room at the Auditorium Della Tecnica, Rome.

 **Title: Importance of peer reviews in strengthening DRR at a city level and meeting intended outcomes of the Sendai Framework (UNISDR)**

 Speaker: Andrew Mackay Bower, United Nations Office for Disaster Risk Reduction (UNISDR)